Andrew Moray

-Andrew Moray (Andreu de Moray; Andreas de Moravia), also known as Andrew de Moray, Andrew of Moray, or Andrew Murray, was an esquire, who became one of Scotland's war-leaders during the First Scottish War of Independence.
-Moray, son and heir to Sir Andrew Moray of Petty, an influential north Scotland baron, initially raised a small band of supporters at Avoch Castle in early summer 1297 to fight King Edward I of England, and soon had successfully regained control of the north for the absent Scots king, John Balliol.
-He subsequently merged his army with that of William Wallace, and jointly led the combined army to victory at the Battle of Stirling Bridge on 11 September 1297.
-Moray was mortally wounded in the fighting at Stirling, dying at an unknown date and place that year.
+Andrew Moray (Andreu de Moray; Andreas de Moravia), also known as Andrew de Moray, Andrew of Moray, or Andrew Murray, was a Scots esquire, who rose to prominence during the First Scottish War of Independence.
+He initially raised a small band of supporters at Avoch Castle in early summer 1297 to fight King Edward I of England and had soon successfully regained control of the north for the absent Scots king, John Balliol.
+Moray subsequently merged his army with that of William Wallace, and on 11 September 1297 jointly led the combined army to victory at the Battle of Stirling Bridge.
+He was severely wounded in the course of the battle, dying at an unknown date and place that year.

 Childhood

 Andrew Moray the younger of Petty was born late in the second half of the 13th century.
 The date and place of his birth are unknown.
-Andrew's father was Sir Andrew Moray of Petty, Justiciar of Scotia (1289?–1296), and his mother was the historically-anonymous fourth daughter of John Comyn I of Badenoch.
+Andrew's father was Sir Andrew Moray of Petty, an influential north Scotland baron and Justiciar of Scotia (1289?–1296), and his mother was the historically anonymous fourth daughter of John Comyn I of Badenoch.

 Nothing is known of the formative years of Moray the younger's life.
-Similarly to other members of his social class, he likely embarked in his youth on the training for knighthood.
-This would have entailed him being fostered in the household of a mature knight outwith his family, where he would undergo training in horsemanship and the use of weapons, care for the knight's armour and weapons, care for the knight's horses, and serve the knight meals at the table.
+In common with other members of his social class, he likely embarked in his youth on the training for knighthood.
+This would have entailed him being fostered in the household of a mature knight outwith his family, where he would undergo training in horsemanship and in the use of weapons, he would care for the knight's armour and weapons, and for his horses.
+He would also serve the foster-knight meals at the table.
+It is not recorded that Moray attained knighthood within his lifetime.

-The Morays of Petty’s place in Scottish society
+The Morays of Petty's place in Scottish society

 The Morays of Petty were a wealthy and politically influential baronial family whose power base was located in the province of Moray in north-east Scotland.
 The family traced their origins to Freskin of Uphall, in Lothian, who was granted lands in the Laich of Moray during the 12th-century reign of King David I of Scotland.
 Freskin built a motte-and-bailey castle on these lands at Duffus on the north shore of Loch Spynie (this sea-loch was almost completely drained in the 18th and 19th centuries to bring hundreds of acres of land into agricultural use).